We are part of a digital era that is constantly evolving. Adapting to the latest changes has become a necessity for every business’s survival.

 Speeding up software delivery through a faster software development life cycle (SDLC), DevOps acts as a catalyst for digitalization in the banking and finance industry.

 With the rise of the digital era, it became important for every industry to hop on to this digital bandwagon.

-The banking industry that was completely operating using its traditional ways soon realized the need of making some major changes, thus it introduced various new banking mobile and web applications.
+The banking industry which was completely operating using its traditional ways soon realized the need to make some major changes, thus it introduced various new banking mobile and web applications.

 DevOps refers to the set of practices, tools, and technologies, combined to increase an organization’s capability to deliver applications quickly and efficiently.
 It automates and combines IT and software development teams’ processes to develop, test, and release software faster.